 \subsubsection{Discriminating tail behaviours}

-As pointed previously, all geometric quantiles increase to infinity as the index vector approaches the boundary of unit ball.
+We know that all geometric quantiles increase to infinity as the index vector approaches the boundary of unit ball.
 A natural question is then to investigate the rate of increase of these quantiles for different distributions.
 While in the univariate case, the asymptotic behaviour of quantiles characterises the tail behaviour of the distribution, we may want to question this property for multivariate quantiles.
 A first answer has been given in \cite[Theorem 2.2]{Girard2017}, where the authors analyse the asymptotic behaviour of geometric quantiles for non atomic distributions by introducing an appropriate normalisation, obtaining a {\it first order expansion} of both magnitude and direction of $q_X(u)$ as $u$ approaches the boundary of the unit ball.
 The authors also observe that this asymptotic behaviour appears counter intuitive as the extreme quantiles appear to be dependent on {\it central parameters} like covariance.
 In particular, if two distributions have the same covariance matrix, then their {\it first order} asymptotic expansion of quantiles are identical.

-But, since geometric quantiles uniquely characterize the underlying probability measure, we need to address this issue, we further investigate the asymptotic behaviour of geometric quantiles.
+But, since geometric quantiles uniquely characterize the underlying probability measure, we need to address this issue.
+Hence, we further investigate the asymptotic behaviour of geometric quantiles.
 A natural first approach is simply to look for higher order asymptotic expansions that may help distinguish between distributions.
 Here, we focus mainly on second order expansions of both magnitude and direction of $q(\alpha u)$.
 Similar higher order asymptotic expansions can be worked out with additional moment conditions.
-It must be noted that, in this way, we obtain the rate of convergence, as $\alpha \to 1$, of $\|q_X(\alpha u)\|^2(1-\alpha)$ to its limit $\frac12 (\text{tr}\Sigma - u^T\Sigma u)$,$\Sigma$ denoting the covariance matrix of the vector $X$. \begin{theorem} Let $u \in S^{d-1}$ and $\{u,w_1,...,w_{d-1}\}$ be an orthonormal basis of $\real^d$. \begin{enumerate} \item[(i)] If $\E\|X\|^2<\infty$, we have
+It must be noted that, in this way, we obtain the rate of convergence, as $\alpha \to 1$, of $\|q_X(\alpha u)\|^2(1-\alpha)$ to its limit $\frac12 (\text{tr}\Sigma - u^T\Sigma u)$, $\Sigma$ denoting the covariance matrix of the vector $X$.
+This involves moments of order three and is elicited in Theorem~\ref{thm:higher-order}.

 As using such expansions rely on the existence of moments, we suggest an alternative approach without moment conditions and provide in Theorem~\ref{thm:upperbd-q} an upper bound for $\|q_X(\alpha u)\|$ as $\alpha\to 1$.